 Zadar County has a plethora of stunning beaches.
-Whether you go north, south, or west, you’ll find great spots for sunbathing, swimming and water sports.
-Although the following overview may not be exhaustive—there simply are too many beaches in Zadar County to list—it does contain all the best ones that I have found after five years of living in the area.
+Whether you go north, south, or west, you’ll find great spots for sunbathing, swimming, and water sports.
+Although the following overview may not be exhaustive—there are too many beaches in Zadar County to list—it does contain all the best ones that I have found after five years of living in the area.